“Patti Smith meets Pippi Longstocking! Smart-arse songs for minds that move.”

 And The Gov!

-According to our IPC research, many of you come along every year because we've commanded that you put the date in your diary.
+According to the immigration IPC (Incoming Passenger Card or as we called it on the night "Intelligent Punter Card")that you filled-out on arrival at the Gov gig, many of you come along every year because we've commanded that you put the date in your diary.
 Well, get this one down now:

 SAT FEB 7th 2015 - The Gov

 We promise not to change the date on you this time and it's going to be 22C.
 Make sure your visa is valid.

 Listen to a couple of the newies you'll hear on the night...albeit finished.
 Ta to Willy for demoing these courtesy of "Unpleasant Studios", PLYMPTON, SA.
 As close to detention as you'd want.